 Any points you don't redeem before closing your account will be lost, unless you keep another American Express credit card account open.

-For the first year alone, you could wind up with at least $1,800 in net value (rewards and other perks, minus the $695 annual fee).
-The American Express Platinum card’s second year will have the same annual fee, but the total value of your benefits in year two would only be about $900 if you spent the same amount on the card as year one.
+For the first year alone, you could wind up with at least $1,600 in net value (rewards and other perks, minus the $695 annual fee).
+The American Express Platinum card’s second year will have the same annual fee, but the total value of your benefits in year two would only be about $800 if you spent the same amount on the card as year one, according to WalletHub's research.

 To really make money with this card after the first year, you’d have to spend a lot more.
 That said, many of the card’s perks are ongoing.
-You’ll benefit more if your purchases qualify for Amex Platinum’s ongoing bonus rewards rates, and if you utilize Amex Platinum’s complimentary Gold status in the Marriott Bonvoy and Hilton Honors hotel loyalty programs.
+You’ll benefit more if your purchases qualify for Amex Platinum’s ongoing bonus rewards rates, and if you utilize Amex Platinum’s complimentary Gold status in the Marriott Bonvoy and Hilton Honors hotel loyalty programs (enrollment required).

 All in all, Amex Platinum is a good card for big spenders who travel all the time and can wring every drop of value out of its benefits.
 But it’s far too expensive for light spenders and occasional travelers.